vinod0x01/stock_prediction/README.md

 # stock_prediction
-to predict the stock investment
+> to predict the stock using 4 different regression models
+* using the yahoo finance data